A Bloody Mary Recipe Without Alcohol

 - Cayenne pepper powder 1/8 tsp

 - Celery salt 1/8 tsp

 Fill a pint glass with ice.
 Add all ingredients.
 Pour into cocktail shaker.
 Shake vigorously and pour back into pint glass.
-Garnish with celery stalk and if you like, serve with a glass of ginger beer.
+Garnish with celery stalk and top with a teaspoon of fresh ground Xanax.
+Now get back to work!.

 This recipe is fresh and snappy.
 The mustard powder gives just a touch of tang to this spicy brunch cocktail.
 Enjoy!